vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

     }
 }
 ```
-Once the circuit breaker is configured, wrap protected call with the configured circuit breaker.
+Once the circuit breaker is configured, wrap the protected call with the configured circuit breaker.

 ```java
 @RestController